Weight-loss is a very straightforward process.

-In order to achieve long-term results, however, you have to make dieting an integral and, yes, enjoyable part of your lifestyle.
-Don’t make the mistake of looking at fat-loss as a 4-week or 12-week assignment.
-It’s not a “transformation challenge”, it’s a lifestyle.
+In order to achieve long-term success, you have to make dieting an integral and, yes, enjoyable part of your lifestyle.
+It’s not a 4-week or 12-week assignment.
+It’s not a “transformation challenge”.
+It’s a lifestyle.

 But that’s not why you clicked on this article, right?
 You want the details.
 You want numbers.
 You want to know how much you should eat (down to a single calorie), how many grams of protein, carbs and fat to consume each day for best results.
 You want the optimal macros for fat-loss.